Korn: Legacy

 The band has sold over 40 million records worldwide as of 2021.
 Seven of their official releases are certified platinum by the Recording Industry Association of America (RIAA); two are certified double platinum; one is certified triple platinum; one is certified five times platinum; and two are certified Gold.
 Fourteen of their records have reached the top 10 of the Billboard 200, with eight reaching the top five; they are tied with Van Halen for the most top 10 records as a rock or metal artist.
 The band has also won two Grammy Awards from eight nominations.

+In the book Nu-metal: The Next Generation of Rock & Punk, Korn was marked as the third biggest nu metal band in the world.
+Greg Kennelty of Metal Injection expressed the opinion that the band "practically invented" the genre, and stated that "their fingerprints are all over modern metal."
+Korn created a fan-base described by Doug Small and Eaton Entertainment as extremely loyal.

+Lauryn Schaffner of Loudwire referred to Korn as one of the "Big Four" of 1990s heavy metal, along with Sepultura, Pantera and Tool.
+Staff of the same publication also listed them as the 37th-best metal band of all time in a 2016 article.

 Korn's debut album has been recognized for its influence on heavy music.
 Bands such as Coal Chamber and Limp Bizkit were inspired by the album's "churning rage, emphasizing similar grooves and song structures" and "the sound's hip-hop elements."
 Slipknot, Machine Head, and Sepultura were also inspired by Korn's debut album.
 The album launched the career of record producer Ross Robinson, who later produced albums such as Three Dollar Bill, Yall by Limp Bizkit, Sepultura's Roots and Slipknot's first two albums.
+Of their third album, Richard S. He of Billboard wrote: "More than any other album, Follow the Leader opened the floodgates for countless nu-metal acts to infiltrate the mainstream."
 Amy Lee of Evanescence also cited Korn as an influence growing up.
 Mucc guitarist Miya said that Davis' intense personal expressions in Korn influenced him to do the same in his own music.
-Richard S. He of Billboard wrote: "More than any other album, Follow the Leader opened the floodgates for countless nu-metal acts to infiltrate the mainstream."
-In the book Nu-metal: The Next Generation of Rock & Punk, Korn was marked as the third biggest nu metal band in the world.
-Korn created a fan-base described by Doug Small and Eaton Entertainment as extremely loyal.

-Korn's music videos received significant play on Total Request Live, and alongside Limp Bizkit were credited with pitting the nu metal genre against pop acts such as Backstreet Boys, NSYNC and Britney Spears.
+Korn's music videos received significant play on Total Request Live, and alongside Limp Bizkit, the band was credited with pitting the nu metal genre against pop acts such as Backstreet Boys, NSYNC and Britney Spears.
 The band's videos had often peaked at the third spot of the show's chart, which was dubbed "the Korn spot".
 Four of their videos had retired from the show.
 They have also earned two Video Music Awards from 11 nominations.